 - Recommendation comes from the agent to the program administrator.

-- Program adminstrator contacts the homestay coordinator to notify the family.
+- Program adminstrator contacts the homestay contractor to notify the family.

 - The program administrator contacts the tutor with student and homestay information.